muhammedOzbilici/MovieSearch/README.md

 This is an application for searching movies on OMDB api.
 Found movies will populated to db (H2 database) and it will be cached for 10 minutes.
-If the movie that you are searching, is not in db, then it will search throug OMDB api.
+If the movie that you are searching is not in db, then it will search through OMDB api.

 docker run :